IIIF-Commons/biiif/README.md

 ## How your folder should look before building with biiif

-Let's start with an example
+Let's start with an example of a biiif-ready folder structure

     my-collection/:                  # Root collection folder containing collection-level metadata and a thumbnail ├── info.yml:                  # Collection metadata (Optional)